Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/resources/documentation/datapacks/blasters.md

 you to the issue.
 The resulting P3D model is ready to use in-game.

 In the command above, the `-m` option specifies that a model file (`p3d`) should be exported.
-You may find it helpful to read the other processing and export at your disposal by running the following command in the same manner as before:
+You may find it helpful to read the other processing and export options at your disposal by running the following command in the same manner as before:

 ```
 P3diTools compile --help